 –have its packet's DSCP ToS marked with a given value (see DSCP ToS Marking)

-•Define an aggregate volume or session limit, after which a set of different restrictions are enforced on the flow
+•Define an aggregate volume or session limit, after which a set of different restrictions will be enforced on the flow

-•Specify how a flow is reported for billing or analysis purposes
+•Specify how a flow will be reported for billing or analysis purposes

 You can use calendars to divide the hours of the week into four time frames.

 After you have configured a calendar, you can add Time-Based Rules to a package that uses the calendar.

 A time-based rule is a rule that applies to only one time frame.
 Time-based rules allow you to set rule parameters that will only apply at specific times.
 You might, for example, want to define different rules for peak, off-peak, nighttime, and weekend usage.

 You can add time-based rules to any rule.
 If a time-based rule is not defined for a time frame, the parent rule is enforced.

 Often, you will want the rules for the different time frames to be similar.
 When you add a time-based rule, the settings of the parent rule are copied to the new time-based rule; you can make any needed changes.
 Subsequent changes to the parent rule do not affect the time-based rule.